Skip to main content

 Work placement

 When not attending College, individuals are employed in a CAFRE approved training practice during which time they work on completing their online e-portfolio of Clinical Skills and developing practical veterinary nursing competence.
+Students should be working 35-40 hours per week, including 6 hours in college.

 Course Progression